PowersLab1/ach_voice_control_fu/README.md

 ## Overview

 This project implements the **Auditory Conditioned Hallucinations (ACH) task with voice control cues**.
 The task presents participants with a series of blocks, each containing trials with both auditory and visual stimuli.
-The fixation cross color is controlled at the block level according to experimental condition:
+The fixation cross color is controlled at the block level according to the in-person variant (CONFIRM):

 - **Blocks 1 & 2:** Use a constant fixation cross color (e.g., `"default"`).
 - **Blocks 3, 4, 5:** Use a randomized, block-specific order of fixation cross colors (e.g., `"gray"`, `"green"`, `"red"`), with the order fixed per block.